 All students, faculty and staff commute to campus.
-Long Beach Transit serves both campuses, with routes 93, 101, 103, 112 and 176 serving LAC, and routes 171, 172, 173, 174 and 176 serving PCC.
-The college also provides shuttle service between campuses six days a week.
+Long Beach Transit serves both campuses, with routes 93, 101, 103, 112 and 176 serving LAC, and routes 171, 172, 173, 174 and 176 serving TTC.
+The college also provides shuttle service between LAC and TTC campus.

-The college as a whole is known as LBCC, as well as "City College."
+The college, as a whole, is known as LBCC, as well as "City College."
 LBCC serves the cities of Long Beach, Lakewood, Signal Hill and Avalon.
 The District enrollment varies annually from 26,000 to 29,000 students.
-Additional District facts and information can be found at http://lbcc.edu/PresidentsOffice/collegefacts. cfm.
+In 2023, LBCC offered in-person, hybrid, and remote instruction to better serve our students post Covid-19 pandemic.

-In 2003, Long Beach Community College District Board of Trustees established a contract agreement with the City of Long Beach Police Department (LBPD) for on-site police and public safety services at both District campuses.
-LBPD provides coverage 24 hours per day, seven days per week (24/7).
+In 2003, Long Beach Community College District Board of Trustees established a contract agreement, with the City of Long Beach Police Department (LBPD).
+On-site police and public safety services, at both District campuses, provides coverage 24 hours per day, seven days per week (24/7).

-AND OTHER EMERGENCIES
+REPORTING CRIMES AND OTHER EMERGENCIES

-LBCCD has a reputation for maintaining safe campuses where staff, students and faculty can work and study without fear for their personal safety or property.
+LBCCD has a reputation for maintaining safe campuses, where staff, students, and faculty can work and study without fear for their personal safety or property.
 This is, in part, the result of everyone working together to create an atmosphere that is safe and conducive to learning.
-The entire college community (students, faculty, staff and visitors) are encouraged to promptly report crime on and adjacent to our campuses.
-Anyone on campus can report a crime or other emergency by dialing 911 from a campus phone; to reach LBPD dispatch for non-emergencies, dial (562) 435-6711 or (562) 938-4910.
-Crime reports also may be made to the LBPD at the Public Safety Office of the LAC campus (Building X) or the Public Safety Office at the PCC Campus (Building EE, Room 114).
+The entire college community (students, faculty, staff, and visitors) are encouraged to promptly report crime on and adjacent to our campuses.
+Anyone on campus can report a crime or other emergency by dialing or texting 911.
+To reach LBPD dispatch for non-emergencies, dial (562) 435-6711 or (562) 938-4910.
+Crime can also be reported to the LBPD, at the Public Safety Office of the LAC campus (Building X) or the Public Safety Office at the TTC Campus (Building EE, Room 114).